Skip to the main content

 When and where are City Council meetings held?

 Regular City Council meetings are held on the first Tuesday and third Tuesday of each month at 6:30 pm, with a study session on the second Tuesday at 6:30 pm.
-Meeting information is available on the Sammamish CivicWeb portal(External link)
+Meetings are held at City Hall.
+To view meeting agendas, minutes, and videos, please visit the Sammamish CivicWeb portal

 May a campaign distribute pamphlets or other literature on private property?